 Building a web store with Wix seems very simple.
 Browse an array of templates, add any extra components you need, and the visual previews and sample images make it easy to define the look and feel of your store.
 Don't be fooled, though: there's plenty of power under the hood.

 Wix stores can't quite match specialist e-commerce solutions (or for that matter the best web hosting providers), but that's no great surprise.
-The service does make it easy for personal and small business users to start selling online, though, and considering the low price you're paying, that's good enough for us.
+The service does make it easy for personal and small business users to start selling online, though, and considering the low price you're paying, that's a pretty good incentive.

 Wix has a lot of built-in support.
 Left-clicking any object in the editor displays a toolbar with a Help icon, and a Help menu is permanently visible in the editor's own toolbar.
 Separate screens like the Blog Manager always have their own Help icon in the top-right corner.